 To Leif's immense relief, there was no employee resistance when the Foundation moved to Tresorit.
 "The team is really liking Tresorit.
 It fits the way we work, and that's the most important if you want everyone to adopt a new solution".
 He says Tresorit's sometimes even better than Dropbox.
-"You can sync data to a device, but also keep everything in the cloud, syncing files only when you need them."
+"You can sync data to a device, but also keep everything securely in the cloud, syncing files only when you need them."

-Currently, the whole financial team at Jiyan Foundation is using Tresorit to access and share financial and personal data about victims.
+Currently, the whole financial team at Jiyan Foundation is using Tresorit to access and share financial and personal data about survivors.
 The Foundation's internal file server has been mirrored to Tresorit, which allows employees to access and edit files from anywhere securely.

-Confidential data like victims' personally identifiable information is only shared through Tresorit.
+Confidential data like survivors' personally identifiable information is only shared through Tresorit.
 The team also uses it for files that are too large for email attachments.
 In total, about a 100GBs of documents are housed in Tresorit's secure cloud.

 Now that the team is growing steadily more accustomed to Tresorit, the next big step will be securing email communications with the use of more advanced Tresorit features.
 Tresorit can be used to create secure links to each file in the cloud, allowing the user to protect them with additional passwords, expiry dates or download limitations.
 The Jiyan team is planning to send all sensitive files via a link, instead of attaching them directly to the emails.
 "They have not yet been replaced entirely, but this is likely to change soon." - says Leif.

-Leif says his team loves that they can use Tresorit just as they used Dropbox, without having to worry about putting the victims they're helping in danger.
+Leif says his team loves that they can use Tresorit just as they used Dropbox, without having to worry about putting the survivors they're helping in danger.
 "Tresorit truly is as safe as it gets, but is actually really easy to use".